Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--chain: The head node of the list.
+- chain: The head node of the list.

 ### Type Parameters
--T: The type of values stored in the nodes.
+- T: The type of values stored in the nodes.

 ### Return
 The head of the updated list.